 Meeting Collective Land Mobile Radio Needs After receiving the proposal, the Commissioners’ Court realized that the county didn’t have the in-house expertise to responsibly judge the merits of the proposal.
 They therefore decided to contract with Black & Veatch in order to gain the expertise needed to perform an independent assessment of their communications needs and then evaluate the vendor’s proposal.
 After appropriate review, Black & Veatch found that the proposed system would not meet the agencies’ operational needs and was overpriced by 20 percent.
 The county requested that Black & Veatch develop system alternatives that would meet the collective needs.
 In doing so, Black & Veatch addressed the issues of system reliability, varying terrain, radio coverage throughout the county and in buildings, and the ability to communicate and coordinate between departments and the six different governmental entities.
 Black & Veatch helped the county and participating cities develop an RFP that was used to solicit proposals from multiple LMR providers.
 Rockwall County, Black & Veatch and the five cities jointly reviewed the new proposals.
 The county decided to contract with a vendor that offered the robust system needed to bring modern public safety radio communications to Rockwall County.
 But the best part was its cost – a full $2 million less than the original sole-source proposal.
 The new system contract provided a system that was much more within the county’s expectations, and included acceptance testing that would help guarantee that performance would meet the specifications.
 Key factors in successful system replacements include involving the system users and stakeholders in the project from beginning to end.
 It is also vital to assemble a project team that includes the latest technical expertise to address the many project issues that will certainly arise.
 Proper planning and execution is essential to the successful system transition.
 An experienced consultant will be extremely knowledgeable of public safety operations, all project phases and technical components, and will be able to help guide the process to a successful completion.
 Contact us to learn more about what we can do for you.
-0 Related Insights Five Steps to a Successful NERC-CIP Low-Impact Assessment Recognizing the growing threat that cyber-attacks pose to the national power grid, the U.S. federal government is working to strengthen its protection of our critical infrastructure.
+0 Related Insights The 4 Foundational Elements of Digital Connections With robust foundational infrastructure, a connected community can more effectively integrate connect-sense-and-respond capabilities into its framework, changing the very nature of its system.
+Five Steps to a Successful NERC-CIP Low-Impact Assessment Recognizing the growing threat that cyber-attacks pose to the national power grid, the U.S. federal government is working to strengthen its protection of our critical infrastructure.
 To support this effort, the Federal Energy Regulatory Commission approved a NERC-CIP reliability standard that increases protections of less-critical assets.
 Here are five steps to a successful NERC-CIP low-impact assessment.
 Smarter, Safer Cities: Improving Public Safety Smart cities also can be “Safe Cities” through the integration of smart city and public safety initiatives.
 An estimated 20 Safe City pilot programs are underway across the United States, in addition to programs on nearly every continent, in cities such as Dubai, Singapore and London.
 How to Obtain the Best Consulting Support for Your Radio System Upgrade or Replacement U.S. cities and counties strive to improve mission critical communications, but selecting a land mobile radio system that is cost-competitive and meets current and future operational requirements can be a formidable task.
 The LMR to LTE Odyssey: Preparing for the Transformation FirstNet will be the first nationwide wireless broadband network committed to America's first responders.
 It will transform the public safety industry and trigger advancement from narrowband Land Mobile Radio technology to broadband Long-term evolution technology.
-Electric Utilities: Preparing for New Roles in the Smart City Transformation Electric utilities are facing a need and opportunity to transform their business due to the bidirectional nature of distributed generation and energy storage.
 Related Project Stories Holistic Public Safety Radio and P25 System Upgrade Brings Long-Term Value Lake County, Illinois, partnered with Black & Veatch to assess, evaluate and develop their P25 radio system.
 Consolidated Network Improves Communications for Baltimore County Agencies Baltimore County, Maryland combined existing public safety and public works radio systems to improve communications capabilities for all County departments.
 Shared Land Mobile Radio Solution Saves $2 Million Rockwall County, Texas, deployed a shared solution when they upgraded their land mobile radio (LMR) system.
 Through proper planning and execution, the project saved the county $2 million.
 First Responder Radio Upgrades Increase Coverage and Interoperability in City of Arvada The City of Arvada in central Colorado is developing two new communications sites in support of the city’s first responder P25 land mobile radio (LMR) system to service City of Arvada Public Safety and Public Works and Arvada Fire.
 Monterey County Next Generation Emergency Network (NGEN) Radio Monterey County, California, has implemented a consolidated radio communications system fostering state-of-the-art telecommunications technology to support county operations.